 In a small-size aquarium, the most efficient heating solution is a submersible heater.
 It’s unlikely that an in-line heater should be required for such a small aquarium.
 Flat-bed or substrate heaters are notoriously unreliable and dangerous.

 When choosing a heater, we have to weigh out the features of each of our choices.
 For example, we have a display screen, automatic shut-off features, or fish guards.
 So while we may not absolutely need a display screen, it’s definitely nice to have.

-Last but not least, adjustability.
+Last but not least is adjustability.

-Many years ago I purchased a heater online and when it got to my house, I was confused, trying to figure out how to adjust the temperature of the unit.
+Many years ago I purchased a heater online, and when it got to my house, I was confused, trying to figure out how to adjust the temperature of the unit.
 Turns out, it’s impossible.
-The heater only heats up to 78-Degree F and that’s it.
+The heater only heats up to 78-Degree F, and that’s it.
 Now, most tropical fish like bettas will be perfectly fine at that temperature.

 Fluval E 100-Watt Electronic Heater